-Tiratricol (Emcitate®) treatment in patients with MCT8 deficiency is associated with survival benefits be treated with
+Tiratricol (Emcitate®) treatment in patients with MCT8 deficiency is associated with survival benefits centered outcome measures

-Abstract published ahead of the ETA Annual Meeting reports that treatment with tiratricol (Emcitate®) in patients with MCT8 deficiency is associated with a 3x lower risk of mortality.
+- be treated with Emcitate - Abstract published ahead of the ETA Annual Meeting reports that treatment with tiratricol (Emcitate®) in patients with MCT8 deficiency is associated with a 3x lower risk of mortality. - Retrospective real-world cohort study investigated the effects of tiratricol on mortality in 228 patients with MCT8 deficiency.